Data-Epic/solsight/README.md

 If you don't have serverless already installed, you can install it following the instructions [here](https://www.serverless.com/framework/docs/getting-started)

 ## Deployment
-Switch to serverless-file-setup branch.
+Switch to `data-ingestion`.
 You can use `git fetch` to retrieve branch to local system.

 start docker using the following command to run it in detached mode.
 ```bash